Multistage Mixed Precision Iterative Refinement: Numerical experiments

-Finally, in Table \ref{tab:rand_hdq}, we test $(u_f,u,u_r)$ = (half, double, quad).
-Except for SIR, which again fails to converge once $\kappa_\infty(A)>2\cdot 10^3$, all algorithms converge for $\kappa_\infty(A) < 10^{15}$.
-Even in cases where SIR converges, the SIR convergence is slow enough that TSIR always switches to SGMRES-IR.
-TSIR only performs the second switch to GMRES-IR for the two most ill-conditioned problems (although this switch is actually unnecessary at least for $\kappa_2(A)=10^{11}$; see also the right plot in Figure \ref{fig:randnmat_024}).
+Finally, in Table \ref{tab:rand_hdq}, we test initial precisions $(u_f,u,u_r)$ = (half, double, quad).
+Except for SIR, which again fails to converge once $\kappa_\infty(A)>2\cdot 10^5$, all algorithms converge for $\kappa_\infty(A) < 10^{16}$.
+Even in cases where SIR converges, the SIR convergence is slow enough that MSIR always switches to SGMRES-IR.
+MSIR only performs the second switch to GMRES-IR for the two most ill-conditioned problems (although this switch is actually unnecessary at least for $\kappa_2(A)=10^{11}$; see also the convergence trajectory in the bottom left plot in Figure \ref{fig:randnmat_024}).
 Again, this emphasizes the need for a multistage, adaptive approach; if we were to go by the theoretical bounds, we would not expect SGMRES-IR to work beyond $\kappa_\infty(A) = 3\cdot 10^7$, but here it works well even for a matrix with a condition number five orders of magnitude greater.
-We plot convergence trajectories for TSIR for the problems with $\kappa_2(A)=10^1$ and $\kappa_2(A)=10^{11}$ in Figure \ref{fig:randnmat_024}.
+For the most ill-conditioned case, MSIR also performed a precision switch from $(u_f, u, u_r)$ = (half, double, quad) to $(u_f, u, u_r)$ = (single, double, quad) since GMRES-IR required too many GMRES iterations.
+We plot convergence trajectories for MSIR for the problems with $\kappa_2(A)\in \{10^1, 10^9, 10^{11}, 10^{14}\}$ in Figure \ref{fig:randnmat_024}.